★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Experian plc is a global credit reporting and information services company with regionally managed businesses (North America, Latin America, UK and Ireland, and EMEA and Asia Pacific).
-Its strongest moats come from concentrated credit-bureau market structures, reinforcing data loops (furnishing and usage), and regulatory and compliance barriers; it also operates consumer marketplaces that benefit from scale and lender participation.
-Latin America is anchored by Serasa in Brazil (historically disclosed about 60% share), while EMEA and Asia Pacific is more fragmented and currently lower-margin, leaning more on bundling and workflow embeddedness.
+Experian plc is a global credit reporting and information services company with regionally managed businesses in North America, Latin America, UK and Ireland, and EMEA and Asia Pacific.
+Its strongest moats come from concentrated credit-bureau market structures, reinforcing proprietary data loops, and regulatory and compliance barriers; FY26 disclosure says over 90% of revenue is derived from proprietary data.
+Consumer marketplaces add two-sided network effects, with more than 215 million free members globally.
+Latin America is anchored by Serasa in Brazil (historically disclosed about 60% share), while EMEA and Asia Pacific remains more fragmented but improved after illion integration.

 Primary segment